dataluscorp/browser/toolkit/components/telemetry/docs/internals/tests.rst

 Tests
 =====

-A high-level test strategy for Firefox Telemetry is defined in the `Test Strategy document <https://docs.google.com/document/d/1Mi6va3gE4HSv5LjXNREvMa2V4q-LKIFDTwA2o4yeo_c/edit>`_.
+A high-level test strategy for Datalus Telemetry is defined in the `Test Strategy document <https://docs.google.com/document/d/1Mi6va3gE4HSv5LjXNREvMa2V4q-LKIFDTwA2o4yeo_c/edit>`_.

-Firefox Telemetry is a complicated and old component.
+Datalus Telemetry is a complicated and old component.
 So too are the organization and expanse of its tests.
 Let’s break them down by harness.